niplav/site/bcis_and_alignment.md

 *— [Tim Urban](https://waitbutwhy.com/), “[Neuralink and the Brain’s Magical Future](https://waitbutwhy.com/2017/04/neuralink.html)”, 2017*

-However, this paragraph is not wholly clear on how this merging with AI systems is supposed to work.
+However, these paragraphs are not wholly clear on how this merging with AI systems is supposed to work.

 It could be interpreted as describing [input of cognition](#Input-of-Cognition) from humans